gregives/eleventy-load/README.md

 I'd love some help adding tests to eleventy-load and growing the ecosystem of loaders.
 If you'd like to contribute, get in touch with me!

+### Development

+- Clone this repo and run `npm install`
+- Configure your IDE to run prettier/eslint on save.
+- Run `npm run test:watch` which will run tests on changed files while you work.
+- Please add tests for any new features.
+Run `npm test` to lint, run tests and get a coverage report.

+It's a pain to manually test changes against a running 11ty instance, especially for different versions.
+The tests make this simpler by mocking the interface to 11ty for each major version.
+This gives reasonable confidence that the plugin is compatible with each major 11ty release.

 <!-- References -->

 [eleventy-load-index]: https://eleventy-load.xyz/